livereload/LiveReload/README.md

 -----------------------

 * Add `backend/` to LiveReload, enable compilation.
-* Set `LRBackendOverride` environment variable to `/path/to/LiveReload/cli/bin/livereload.js`, so your changes are picked up without rerunning `rake backend`.
+* Set `LRBackendOverride` environment variable to `/path/to/LiveReload/node_modules/livereload-new/bin/livereload.js`, so your changes are picked up without rerunning `rake backend`.
 * To run multiple copies of LiveReload, set `LRPortOverride` to some unused TCP port.
 * Set `LRBundledPluginsOverride` to specify a path to the bundled plugins when running on the command line.
-  - *(Also useful for speeding up Xcode builds; temporarily deletes bundled plugins from the project, and sets this variable so that LiveReload can find them.)*
+  - *(Also useful for speeding up Xcode builds; temporarily delete bundled plugins from the project and set this variable so that LiveReload can find them.)*

 git-subdir